Guides

 🏁 Checkout Challenge

 Start at 100 and try to check out in as few darts as possible.
-Once you finish, start at 100 again.
-This simulates the pressure of finishing a real game and forces you to practise both scoring and doubles under realistic conditions.
+Once you finish, go again from 100.
+This simulates real game pressure because you're practising both scoring and finishing under the same conditions you'd face in a match.

 🎯 Bob's 27

-The classic darts practice game.
+The classic.
 Start with 27 points.
-Aim at double 1 — if you hit it, add the double's value (2) to your score.
-If you miss all three darts, subtract the double's value (2) from your score.
-Move to double 2, then double 3, all the way to double 20, then bull.
-If your score reaches zero, you're out.
-A score over 27 is good.
+Aim at D1 — hit it and add 2 to your score.
+Miss all three darts and subtract 2.
+Move to D2, then D3, all the way to D20 and bull.
+If your score hits zero, you're out.
+Over 27 is decent.
 Over 200 is excellent.
 Over 400 is professional level.
+It's brutally honest about how good your doubles really are.

 What the Pros Do

-Michael van Gerwen 3-finger front grip Angled, leaning forward Incredibly fast rhythm — throws all 3 darts in under 10 seconds
+Michael van Gerwen 3-finger front grip Angled, leaning forward Unbelievably quick.
+All 3 darts thrown in under 10 seconds.
+Pure rhythm

-Phil Taylor 3-finger, middle of barrel Side-on, very still Closed one eye when aiming.
-Minimal wrist action.
-Pure arm throw
+Phil Taylor 3-finger, mid-barrel Side-on, very still Closed one eye to aim.
+Minimal wrist.
+Almost pure arm throw.
+16 world titles

-Luke Humphries 4-finger grip Angled, stable base Deliberate and methodical.
-Takes his time, same routine every dart
+Luke Humphries 4-finger grip Angled, stable base Methodical and deliberate.
+Takes his time.
+Same routine every single dart

-Luke Littler 3-finger grip Slightly front-on Remarkably smooth release for his age.
-Quick but controlled rhythm
+Luke Littler 3-finger grip Slightly front-on Ridiculously smooth for his age.
+Quick but controlled.
+Natural talent

-Peter Wright 4-finger front grip Side-on, very close to oche Uses very short shafts and small flights for a direct, flat trajectory
+Peter Wright 4-finger front grip Side-on, close to oche Very short shafts and tiny flights.
+Flat, direct trajectory.
+Unique setup

-Gary Anderson 3-finger rear grip Relaxed, slight lean Famous for his effortless, flowing throw.
-Makes it look easy
+Gary Anderson 3-finger rear grip Relaxed, slight lean The smoothest throw in darts.
+Makes it look completely effortless

-Notice that no two professionals throw the same way.
+Look at that table.
 Phil Taylor was side-on and closed an eye.
 MvG is angled and keeps both open.
 Gary Anderson grips the back of the barrel.
 Peter Wright grips the front.
-There is no "perfect" technique — there is only YOUR technique, repeated consistently.
-Find what works for you and drill it until it becomes automatic.
+They've all won world titles.
+There is no perfect technique — only YOUR technique, repeated until it's second nature.
+Find what feels right, drill it every day, and trust the process.

 Frequently Asked Questions